GEOS-DEV/geosPythonPackages/docs/geos_xml_tools_docs/command_line_Interface.rst

 Command Line Interface
 ======================

-The **geos-xml-tools** package provides a unified command-line interface for XML preprocessing, formatting, analysis, and visualization.
+The **geos-xml-tools** package provides a unified command-line interface for XML preprocessing, formatting, analysis.
 All commands are accessed through the main `geos-xml-tools` executable.

 Basic Usage
 -----------